HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ### New search configuration using OpenSearch

 === "Containers"
     There is a new search configuration for DX that is based on OpenSearch.
 The search currently provides the following capabilities: WCM crawling, push API for use with WCM Content Sources, and searching using REST API.
-For more information, see (Doc in progress).
+For more information, see [Installing search based on OpenSearch](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md) and [Configuring OpenSearch](../../deployment/manage/container_configuration/configure_opensearch/index.md).

 ### Digital Asset Management - Access control for nested collections